3DCdsc/Intro_to_React_Workshop/README.md

   );
 ```
 <br/>
-Now your file looks like this
+Remember to also import your css file as shown below.
 <br/>
 <img src="./readmeAssets/classname.png" width="600"/>
 <br/><br/>